This post may contain affiliate links.

 A psychiatric service dog is a type of service dog that assists people who are living with a variety of psychiatric disabilities, such as depression, anxiety, and post-traumatic stress disorder (PTSD), just to name a few.

-Not just any dog will make a good service dog.
-Some dogs just aren’t cut out for service dog work, and are better off as pets.
+Not just any dog will automatically make a good service dog, and the same is true for psychiatric service dogs.
+Some dogs just aren’t cut out for service dog work and are better off as pets.
 A service dog candidate needs to:

 - Be calm, especially when in unfamiliar surroundings